dougalstanton/rpg/_reports/ironsworn-delve-into-elder-caves.md

+---
+title: "Into the Elder Caves"
+system: "Ironsworn"
+summary: "A short Ironsworn game, inspired by the art from the Delve supplement"
+---

 # ShortCut: Delve into the Elder Caves

 Page 5 of *Delve*: woman with sword and round shield, light armour, knee deep in water, entering a sea cave.
 Let's find out who she is and what she wants (randomly).